After 13+ years of disuse, Gotham Park is creating a

 Once bridge work is completed in 2024, an additional five acres of outdoor space will be reopened to the public.
 Milestones will include:

-Once Stage Two work is complete, we will look to expand to South Street.
+Once Stage Two work is underway, we will look to expand to South Street.
 Milestones will include:

 Access our full vision in our Social and Economic Impact Analysis by HR&A Advisors.